GaTechTeam59/noisy-motion-prediction/project-proposal.md

 **Approach.**
-- Researchers have used techniques from computer vision as well as deep learning to detect and identify movements.
+- Researchers have used techniques from computer vision as well as deep learning to detect and identify movements from animated and live-action data sources.
 Our approach to investigate the problem of motion prediction in the presence of noise is to:
     - create/replicate a baseline (*e.g.*, a convolutional
     sequence-to-sequence model);
     - vary the amount of noise in the (training and test) dataset